usngo/DRAGONS_tutorials/README.md

 GMOS imaging (g-band) of the elliptical galaxy NGC5018.
 Dataset includes Biases, Twilight Flats, and Science frames.
 Link to the [Jupyter notebook](GMOS_IM_NGC5018.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GMOS_IM_NGC5018.ipynb) (right-click &#8594; Save Link As...).

+### GNIRS_IM_GRB120116A.ipynb

+GNIRS imaging (J-band - point source through keyhole) of GRB120116A.
+This is extracted from the Gemini/DRAGONS GNIRS tutorial, Example 1-B. Dataset includes Flats, Darks, and Science frames.
+Link to the [Jupyter notebook](GNIRS_IM_GRB120116A.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GNIRS_IM_GRB120116A.ipynb) (right-click &#8594; Save Link As...).

 ### GSAOI_NGC5128.ipynb

 GSAOI imaging (K-short) of a field around NGC5128.
 This is extracted from the Gemini/DRAGONS GSAOI tutorial, Section 3.
 Dataset includes Flats, Standard Star, and Science frames.
 Link to the [Jupyter notebook](GSAOI_NGC5128.ipynb) or [direct download](https://raw.githubusercontent.com/usngo/DRAGONS/main/GSAOI_NGC5128.ipynb) (right-click &#8594; Save Link As...).